 “Workshopping ideas with people who are not within your field gives a whole new perspective on the way you engage with your own work.”

 “Impact in general was a big thing I took away from this course and the need for you to think about the change you want to create first.
 I learnt how to map our path to creating change in our community, from problem, through to impact.
-I learned how to plan for the next three years well.”
+I learnt how to plan for the next three years well.”

 “I realised how important monitoring and evaluation was, and how much we had to catch up on this aspect, not only to be able to better respond to our audience and beneficiaries' needs, but also when looking for funding and partners.”